 - Principles of Marketing

 In addition to getting broad exposure to many different aspects of working in business administration, a business degree program may provide opportunities through an institution’s career services department.
-For example, Career Services at AIU offers help with job search strategies, interview preparation, resume writing, and transitioning from the military to the civilian workforce.
+For example, career services resources at AIU offer help with job search strategies, interview preparation, resume writing, and transitioning from the military to the civilian workforce.
 Networking and building future professional relationships through alumni services can also be a valuable part of a business major's experience after earning a degree.

 Different Areas of Study Within a Business Degree